 Delivery Integration Team.

 The Delivery Integration Team coordinates discussions regarding the timing of required steps for each contractor and the Consortium.
-The Delivery Integration Team coordinates with the leaders of the release management processes regarding entry and exit criteria that must be satisfied by each contractor involved in the system change process.
+The Delivery Integration Team coordinates with the leaders of the release management processes regarding entry and exit criteria that must be satisfied by each contractor involved in the CalSAWS system change process.

 DevSecOps.